 In 2007, the State produced restoration plans for the Butte Area One, Smelter Hill Uplands, and Clark Fork River sites that were incorporated into the 2008 Consent Decree, which finally settled Montana v.
-ARCO.9 These plans included an analysis of restoration alternatives and selection of a preferred alternative that essentially revised the 1995 RDP's restoration alternatives analysis for these three sites.
+ARCO.
+These plans included an analysis of restoration alternatives and selection of a preferred alternative that essentially revised the 1995 RDP's restoration alternatives analysis for these three sites.
+The State most recently updated the Butte Area One Restoration Plan in the December 2016 Butte Area One Restoration Plan Amendment for the Parrot Tailings Waste Removal.